-How to Write a Conclusion for an Essay and Not Turn It into a Final Nail
+How to Write a Conclusion for an Essay

 Conclusion for essay is an olive in a martini.
 In case you haven’t tried one, that is a final shed of taste, that completes the impression of your cocktail.
 Or a written project.
 That is why you have to make it just right: having read your conclusion for an essay, your reader should be left with a feeling of satisfaction, completeness and desire to read more.
 As far as careless conclusion can spoil overall impression of an essay, there are some great tips that will help you avoid this disaster.

 Writing a conclusion for an essay is aimed at solidifying your general thesis.
 However, simple summarizing of your general idea is not always a good choice.
 Your readers presumably remember what you’ve started with, thus repetition of the same point may not only be irrelevant but also just boring.
 A good conclusion for an essay shows the connection between your thesis and a “big picture”, providing your reader with food for thought, and you with a subject for future research and analysis.
 Conclusion for argumentative essay has to prove that your project is truly significant and your thesis is correct.
 Conclusion for persuasive essay is to give a final strike, that will truly knock out your reader.